 $scheme can be one of these values: ‘http’, ‘https’, ‘relative’, ‘rest’, or null.

-This function will return the home page URL and you need to print it as HTML if you want.
+get_home_url function will return the home page URL; you must print it as HTML.

 <a href="<?php echo get_home_url(); ?>">Home Page</a>